-- A. Heating / Cooling / Ventilation - As required to meet District Standards. - B. Acoustical As required to meet District Standards. - C. Floor As required to meet District Standards.
+- A. Heating / Cooling / Ventilation As required to meet District Standards. - B. Acoustical As required to meet District Standards. - C. Floor As required to meet District Standards.

-- D. Walls As required to meet District Standards. - E. Ceiling As required to meet District Standards. - F. Lighting As required to meet District Standards. - G. Window - As required to meet District Standards. - H. Doors As required to meet District Standards. - I. Water / Plumbing Fixtures As required to meet District Standards - J. Communications As required to meet District Standards. - K. Electrical As required to meet District Standards. - L. Instructional Technology As required to meet District Standards.
-Provide computer/data hook ups for student use to allow perimeter and/or peninsular setup. - M. Gas and Air As required to meet District Standards. - N. Safety - As required to meet District Standards. - O. Fencing As required to meet District Standards. - P. Service Drives As required to meet District Standards. - Q. Parking As required to meet District Standards. - R. Built-ins - 1.
-Provide maximum upper cabinets with lockable doors and adjustable shelves.
+- D. Walls As required to meet District Standards. - E. Ceiling As required to meet District Standards. - F. Lighting As required to meet District Standards. - G. Window As required to meet District Standards. - H. Doors As required to meet District Standards. - I. Water / Plumbing Fixtures As required to meet District Standards - J. Communications As required to meet District Standards. - K. Electrical As required to meet District Standards. - L. Instructional Technology As required to meet District Standards.
+Provide computer/data hook ups for student use to allow perimeter and/or peninsular set-up. - M. Gas and Air As required to meet District Standards. - N. Safety As required to meet District Standards. - O. Fencing As required to meet District Standards. - P. Service Drives As required to meet District Standards. - Q. Parking As required to meet District Standards.

+- 1. Provide maximum upper cabinets with lockable doors and adjustable shelves.
 Cabinets shall have a 14"d clearance inside the cabinets. - 2.
 Provide Multimedia cabinet and workstation refer to General Considerations. - 3.
-Provide metal shelving (3 36"w x 18"d x 80"h) in storage. - S. Other Considerations N/A
+Provide metal shelving $(3 36"w \times 18"d \times 80"h)$ in storage.

+S. Other Considerations - N/A